The Perfect Weekend Getaway in Paso Robles, California

 Some nearby highlights from downtown Paso Robles include:

-• Explore San Luis Obispo (30 minutes).
+Explore San Luis Obispo (30 minutes).
 The small town of SLO is a 30-minute drive from Paso and equally charming.
-Yes, it’s a bit more of the same, though they have an excellent art museum and a far superior Farmers’ Market compared to Paso on Thursday evenings.
+It’s a bit more of the same, though they have an excellent art museum and a far superior Farmers’ Market compared to Paso on Thursday evenings.

 𖤓